Strident LOGOWEB.png

 Stunning international series chronicles life in Ireland’s wild and remote mountain communities as they face the many challenges set against the changing seasons.
 Two 6-part series made for RTÉ, BBC and supported by Irish Language Broadcast Fund.

-International feature documentary reveals a sequence of tragic events that followed the kidnapping and murder of German businessman Thomas Niedermayer.
-Made for ARTE, BBC and RTÉ, supported by Screen Ireland and distributed by Silverlining.
+Multi-award winning international feature documentary exposes a sequence of tragic deaths that followed the kidnapping and killing of a German businessman during Northern Ireland’s Troubles.
+Made for BBC, Arte and RTÉ, supported by Screen Ireland/Fís Éireann and distributed by Silver Lining.

 Litir Ghrá

-Extraordinary story retells the experiences of a Belfast-born army doctor and his struggle for survival as a WWII prisoner of war.
-Made for BBC, TG4 and supported by Irish Language Broadcast Fund.
+Extraordinary drama/documentary retells the harrowing experiences of a Belfast-born army doctor and his struggle for survival as a WWII prisoner of war.
+Supported by the Irish Language Broadcast Fund and made for BBC and TG4.

 Rare Breed

-Now in its 12th season, highly acclaimed long-running ITV 12-part documentary series follows several Irish farming families across an entire calendar year – also on Amazon Prime USA, Canada & Australia.
-Distributed by Silverlining.
+Highly acclaimed long-running ITV farming documentary series that follows Irish farming families across an entire calendar year.
+This production ran for 12 seasons with 144 episodes and is available on Amazon Prime USA, Canada, Australia and New Zealand.
+Distributed by Silverlinings.

 Saol An Tréidlia

-RTÉ's popular series takes viewers into the lives of Ireland’s vets to reveal their eventful encounters with animals of all shapes and sizes.
-These two 6-part series are made for RTÉ.
+RTÉ’s popular observational documentary eight-part series takes viewers into the lives of Ireland’s vets to reveal their eventful encounters with animals of all shapes and sizes.

 Cops on the Frontline

-Hard-hitting and emotional testimony from policewomen and men who served during the Northern Ireland conflict.
+Hard-hitting and harrowing testimony from the policewomen and men who served during the Northern Ireland conflict.
 Made for BBC.

 The Confessors